alino20/parse-class-generator/README.md

   ***

-`createTsFile`: create typescript file containing class defintions
+`createAttributesFile`: create a typescript file containing attributes of each Parse class

 - `schemas`: an array of `Parse.RestSchema`
 - `filePath`: the output `.ts` file path
-- `env`: usage environment of decleration file.
-  - determines the `import` statement at the top of the file.
+- **Returns** An object with the following functions:
+  - `createDeclarationsFile` to create a file with interfaces only.
+  - `createTsClassesFile` to create a file with classes that can be instantiated.
+  - `createJsDocFile` to create a JavaScript file with JSDoc definition of classes.

 ## Examples